rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 ## How to Motivate yourself?

+In order to go out of you comfort zone and do something is bit challenging work.
+You have to keep yourself motivated that is the `mantra` and also difficult work.
+Many people loose their heart and stop working towards their goal.
+So I would ask you to first find your inspiration behind the work that you are doing.
+Find our why you want to do something get answer and stick to it.
+Whenever you get de-motivated read the answer that you found before starting your journey and motivate yourself.
+Or find out new motivation to work again.

 Very important thing is to keep yourself motivated to prepare and give exams.
 Specially when you are a working professional and having married with family and kids.
 You will be almost busy with work and family and seldom get chance to carve out time to learn new things.

-I am getting up at 5 AM and scheduling my studies accordingly.
+I am getting up at 5 AM (yes sacrificing my favorite sleep) and scheduling my studies accordingly.
 I used to learn Azure in the morning time before my office starts.
 In order to keep my self motivated I used to read [Swami Vivekananda](https://en.wikipedia.org/wiki/Swami_Vivekananda).
 One of his best quote that I remember is:

 _"Whatever you believe, that you will be.
 [There is nothing to obstruct you!"_](https://quoteideas.com/swami-vivekananda-quotes/)

 So find-out your motivation and keep yourself inspired and keep working towards upgrading your IT skills.

+## Will AZ-900 exam certification expires?

+The good part of exam AZ-900 is it never expires.
+It will remain in your profile forever as valid certificate.
+Other role based Azure exams will expire every 2 year or so.
+However, you can give renewal exam that is free of cost to update your certificates.

-## What should I read for Az 900?
+## What should I read for preparing Az 900 exam?

 The best resource for me was [Microsoft Azure on-line free courses for Az 900](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900).
 You should finish that course first which is divided in 6 parts.